simduchaine/nancybilodeau-corpo/data_en/home/consultation.md

 ---
-title: Online Consultation
+title: Online Services

 ---

-Meetings can be in person or via video conference via Zoom, Skype or FaceTime.
+Meetings can be in person or via video conference using your preferred platform: Zoom, Skype, FaceTime, others.

 <a class="button" href="https://www.gorendezvous.com/homepage/111690" target="_blank">Make an appointment</a>